Response at sea

 Once the rocks were cleaned, the fine clean-up process of beaches began.
 Several options were advised by Cedre, according to the nature of the beach (partially affected sandy beaches, coarse-sand beaches retaining water at low tide or pebble beaches): water cleaning and recovery by pumping, ploughing using sorbents, sea water cleaning operations or high-pressure water cleaning with sorbent products.

 On 14 March, refuse lorries were used at Trégastel and Perros-Guirec saturated pits.
 Despite their turbines and their very powerful vacuum pumps, they hardly removed the fresh, liquid and viscous products from the coasts.
 Cedre tried to implement flux systems to pump oil and send it to the oil depot.
 Liquid products rich in fuel were treated in a deballasting station.
 Thick residues and waste underwent a first quicklime treatment in a pit next to the coast.
 Then they were sent toward Louargat where they were treated once again.
-All things considered, 52,000 tonnes of polluted sand were treated with lime.
-A large part was used as an embankment to build the main road number 12 in the Côtes d'Armor.
+A large part of the polluted waste treated with lime was used as an embankment to build the main road number 12 in the Côtes d'Armor.

 The threat of a delayed pollution

-Less than 10 hours after the incident, the bow part of the Tanio sank with 7,500 tonnes of oil, lto a depth of 90 m.
+Less than 10 hours after the incident, the bow part of the Tanio sank lto a depth of about 80-90 m.
 Thanks to its sonar, an escort-sloop found the wreck which was then explored by the minesweeper the Cybèle to determine the exact position of the wreck.

 On 8 March, the Maritime Prefect for the Atlantic addressed a formal demand to the shipowners, asking them to take the necessary measures to stop the risk of pollution.
 On 13 March, the insurers announced that the wreck was to be examined by British Oceanics.
 An observation submarine was boarded onto the British Voyager and explored the bow section of the Tanio.
 Experts spotted three leaks on tanks number 4 and 5.
 They estimated that between three and ten tonnes of fuel were leaking from the wreck daily.